 Why gospel-saturated Latin America could become an epicenter of sending.

 As Charlie and Anna said their goodbyes to their family, they got into their car and prayed that God would give them courage and faith as they made the 24-hour drive to Mexico.
 Mixed feelings of grief and excitement washed over them as they drove through open sky and sun-drenched desert.
-The closer they got to Mexico City, the more eager they felt about making their home in this city and working with local believers to see the Latino Church mobilized to where Jesus is not yet known.
+The closer they got to Mexico City, the more eager they felt about making their home in this city and tapping into the potential of local believers in the Latino Church and seeing them mobilized to where Jesus is not yet known.

 The Sheer Potential

 Mexico itself has 26 unreached people groups, nine of which are unengaged (meaning those peoples don’t know anyone who knows anyone that could tell them about Jesus).
 Despite ninety-five million Evangelical Christians, Latin America is the least sent region of the world.
 Due to the lack of mobilization, there is also a lack of sending agencies and very little exposure to the unreached around them.
 However, if the Latin American Church was mobilized in proportion to its size and prosperity, its mission force would be 8 times larger than what it is currently.
 It stands as one of the most promising regions of the world for sending.

 If the Latin American Church was mobilized in proportion to its size and prosperity, its mission force would be 8 times larger than what it is currently.